dqbertuzzi/flybondi-scraping/README.md

 Requests, Beautiful Soup: Libraries used to automate navigation on the Flybondi website, parsing and extracting the collected data.

+Google Drive API: API provided by Google to integrate Google Drive functionality into the application.
+This will allow us to manage files and interact with Google Drive from the Python application.

 Plotly, Dash: Graphic library and framework for building data apps in Python.

 Render: Platform used to host and display the dashboard with the collected data.